Inder-Dev-0/c-practices/README.md

 # C-practices
-this for practice for js
+this for practice for c